danielzeev/Mullvad-CLI/README.md

 # 🛡️ Mullvad-CLI: Mullvad CLI Wrapper for WireGuard (Linux)

 A lightweight command-line Python interface to manage Mullvad VPN connections using WireGuard on Linux systems.
 Designed for Linux distros where the Mullvad app is **_not_** officially supported.

+See the [Examples](#examples) section below for usage demonstrations

 ---